cabhow/cabhow-bookings/README.md

 # cabhow-bookings
-This Project contains all the booking related stuff
+This project contains all the booking related stuff

+Run the application giving following VM arguments

+-Dspring.profiles.active=qa